 The word “probate” is often used to mean the whole process of administering the estate of a person who has died.
-In fact it just refers to the process of proving a Will (which ends with obtaining a Grant of Probate).
-That is why Gilbert Stephns prefers to refer to “Estate Administration” which covers the whole process and includes dealing with the estates of those who have died without a valid Will.
+In fact, it just refers to the process of proving a Will (which ends with obtaining a Grant of Probate).
+That is why Gilbert Stephens prefers to refer to “Estate Administration”, which covers the whole process and includes dealing with the estates of those who have died without a valid Will.

 The law provides that any estate worth more than £5,000.00 should be administered by those authorised by a Grant of Representation issued by the Probate Registry.
 The Grant of Representation is likely to be: